arihant2math/prontus/README.md

 - [x] Rich Text (Prontus support markdown and latex, with builtin styling commands in the message box)
 - [x] UI Customizability (Pronto has none, so Prontus is already better in many regards, but it aims to go even further, including custom themes and rearrangement of UI elements)
+- [ ] Better search via local message storage.
+(Already implemented in the backend, but the UI is not completed)
 - [ ] Scripting Support (Work has already started with probot, a bot scripting crate)
-- [ ] Better search via local message storage.
 - [ ] Encrypted DMs (Implementation details TBD)